Electricity

 c.

-Electrical conditions - Generating source with example, ground, open
+Electrical conditions - Generating source with example, ground,

-circuit, overvoltage, potential difference, short circuit
+open circuit, overvoltage, potential difference, and short

 d.

-Equipment and their use - circuit, conductor, Ground Fault Circuit
+Equipment and their use - circuit, conductor, Ground Fault

-Interrupter (GFCI), insulator, inverter, rectifier, rheostat,
+Circuit Interrupter (GFCI), insulator, inverter, rectifier,

-substation, surge protection, solar panel, transformer, transmission
+rheostat, substation, surge protection, solar panel,

-and distribution systems, wind turbine.
+transformer, transmission and distribution systems, and wind

 10.